arkouda-www/arkouda-www.github.io/README.md

 After the code block, buttons, and announcement sections, the rest of the site is written using Markdown, with a handful of Hugo-specific extensions.
+The markdown files that affect the main page are included using code like `{{% section "arkouda-is" %}}` and bring in files from `content/sections`.

 #### Intro to Shortcodes